elasticio/api-docs/source/includes/_contracts.md

 ```

-This endpoints returns a list of all members of certain Contract.
+This endpoint returns a list of all members of a specific Contract's scope.

 ### HTTP Request